peter-kutak/primergy/fujitsu-psu.txt

 on mainboard it is connected to 12v rail, if voltage drops on connector resistance PSU boost voltage to compensate it, too big drop result in failure state = turn off and orange led

-SMBus
+PMBus
 psu is passive - no digital signal

-B17,B18 smb address?
+B17,B18 PMBus address?
-in psu pull up to 3v3
+in psu is pull up to 3v3
-on mainboard B17 connected to gnd on PSU1 position, on PSU2 position not connected
+on mainboard B17 is connected to gnd on PSU1 position, on PSU2 position is not connected
-             B18 connected to gnd on both PSU1 and PSU2 positions
+             B18 is connected to gnd on both PSU1 and PSU2 positions